25 Hidden Culinary Gems: A Foodie’s Dream

 Coffee with croissants against Eiffel Tower in Paris, France

 No trip to Paris is complete without a steaming crepe from one of the ubiquitous stands around the city.
-As a foodie destination, Paris offers a class, tour, or dining experience for every taste and budget including how to swirl and fill the iconic crepe.
-The City of Light also boasts many street food markets where foodies can explore the fast and fresh flavors of Paris but the classic French cafes and a huge variety of restaurants that dot every arrondissement are the highlight of a foodie trip here.
+As a foodie destination, Paris offers a class, tour, or dining experience for every taste and budget, including how to swirl and fill the iconic crepe.
+The City of Light also boasts many street food markets where foodies can explore the fast and fresh flavors of Paris, but the classic French cafes and a vast variety of restaurants that dot every arrondissement are the highlight of a foodie trip here.

 18. Porto, Portugal